-Note: In light of the current World Health crisis relating to Covid-19 we have added a temporary Safeguarding Policy: Covid 19 Child Protection & Safeguarding Policy March 2020 to reflect changes in practice and new procedures we are following to ensure the safety of children, famiilies and staff.
+Note: In light of the World Health crisis in 2020 as a result of Covid-19 we added a temporary Safeguarding Policy: Covid 19 Child Protection & Safeguarding Policy March 2020 to reflect changes in practice and procedures we are followed to ensure the safety of children, famiilies and staff.
 Scroll down to the bottom of the page to download the policy

 Designated Safeguarding Lead

 Deputy Head Sue Wilson.

 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding Policy 2022-2023,which can be downloaded below.

 We also actively support the Government's Prevent Agenda to counter radicalism and extremism.
 Information about this can be found below.